latanas/moonsprite/README.md

 # DES310 Moonsprite group project
-(Dominic Rooney:) DES310 was a module at Abertay that we did in groups.
+DES310 was a module at Abertay that we did in groups.
 Team members were mixed discipline, coming from different courses.
 We worked to create a game or project, working with an academic tutor, and a client that would propose the brief for the project.
 Extracts from the official description can be found below.

 ## Module Description
 For this module, students will be required to work together on an interactive media project as part of a multidisciplinary team.
 Individual students will be expected to contribute to their team by taking on a professional role suited to their area of study.
 As part of the module, all students will be expected to: communicate with clients and relevant stakeholders; participate in pitching and presentations; research and test technical pipelines; create project documentation and planning materials; and contribute to the iterative design and development of a final interactive prototype.